The Power of My Forgiveness and Unforgiveness, Revisited

 1. Even ignoring the spiritual dimensions of the question, it is quite unlikely that my grudge is completely unexpressed, not revealed in any of my words or other behavior.
 Even avoidance is a behavior–if I start being cooler toward you, that affects you.
 The tone of my words to third persons about you, and about other people, ideas and projects with which you associate, also expresses my attitude toward you.
 All of these things can have a direct effect on the decisions others make about you, hence, on your life.
 But even if my grudge has absolutely no outward expression, the three spiritual dimensions identified below will remain.

-2. As Jesus himself indicates in some of the passages discussed in this series, when I hold a grudge against you, this grudge binds you and limits you, in the spiritual realm, until I release you.
-My grudge need not even involve an “offense” that is a “sin” against God, for it to bind you.
+2. As Jesus himself indicates in some of the passages to be discussed in this series, when I hold a grudge against you, this grudge binds you and limits you, in the spiritual realm, until I release you.
+My grudge need not even involve an “offense” that is a “sin” against God for it to bind you.
 It may have arisen from something innocent, something you did that was, in fact, absolutely good but offended me, or even something I merely imagined.
 As long as I hold a grudge against you, for any reason, it affects you.

 3. My grudge also affects me–turning me over to the “torturers” until I forgive you.
 And my “torture” affects others around me, even if the outwardly traceable consequences of those effects never reach you directly.